 — Bank for International Settlements (@BIS_org) June 30, 2019

-‘Trade wars have no winners, only losers’
+‘No winners, only losers’

-Agustín Carstens, the general manager of BIS, said that after a decade of gains since the global financial crisis of 2008 to 2009, the pace of expansion has slowed since last year.
+Agustín Carstens, the general manager of BIS, said that after a decade of gains since the global financial crisis from 2008 to 2009, the pace of expansion has slowed since last year.
 “While the near-term outlook is still good, there are many vulnerabilities further out,” Carstens said in a speech to the BIS annual meeting.

 “For the global economy to remain on course towards clear skies, other policies need to play a bigger role and policymakers must take a longer term perspective,” he said.
 “In particular, a better mix is required between monetary policy, fiscal policy, macro prudential measures and structural reforms.”